boytchev/virtual-prosthetics/docs/api.md

 `part1`, `part2` and so on in a chain and attach this chain to the robot.
 Method `attachChain(...)` is a shorthand for `addChain(this,...)`.

+The result of the method is the last attached part.

 Example:

 ```js